torsday/notebook/dev_ops/gearman.md

 # Gearman

-An open source application framework designed to distribute appropriate computer tasks to multiple computers, so large tasks can be done more quickly and/or load balanced.
+An open source application framework designed to distribute appropriate computer tasks to multiple computers, so large tasks can be done more quickly and/or with a balanced load.

 *From: [GearmanHQ](http://gearmanhq.com/help/getting-started)*